What Is Reusable Packaging?

 When companies meet one or more of the business conditions listed below, they may be in a good position to take advantage of the savings offered by reusable packaging.

 - High volumes of solid waste that must be disposed of

 - Frequent product damage

 - Expensive expendable packaging

 - Worker safety or ergonomic issues

 Reusable packaging is used in many industries, and in many points along supply chains.
-A list of industries where reusables are often used includes:
+Some industries that commonly take advantage of reusable packaging include:

 - Reusable packaging is used multiple times, often for the purpose of transporting products, over the course of several years.